MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 :::image type="content" source="media/semantic-link-overview/data-flow-with-semantic-link.png" alt-text="A diagram that shows data flow from Power BI to notebooks in Synapse Data Science and back to Power BI." border="false":::

-Semantic link uses semantic models from Power BI in the Synapse Data Science experience to do tasks such as in-depth statistical analysis and predictive modeling with machine learning techniques.
+Semantic link allows you to use semantic models from Power BI in the Synapse Data Science experience to perform tasks such as in-depth statistical analysis and predictive modeling with machine learning techniques.
 You can store the output of your data science work into [OneLake](../onelake/onelake-overview.md) by using Apache Spark, and ingest the stored output into Power BI by using [Direct Lake](../get-started/direct-lake-overview.md).

 ## Power BI connectivity